deadhedd/obsidian-note-engine/contract.md

 ---

+#### 2.2.7 Character Encoding

+Unformatted data outputs (e.g., `*.log` files) **MUST** remain ASCII-only:

+* Avoid locale-dependent characters in raw logs
+* Treat non-ASCII bytes in log output as a bug to be fixed

+Formatted human-facing documents (e.g., Markdown `*.md`) **MAY** include Unicode characters when it improves clarity.

+---

-#### 2.2.7 Failure Visibility Is Mandatory
+#### 2.2.8 Failure Visibility Is Mandatory

-Generated notes and data artifacts are the priority; logging is **best-effort**.

 Even when a job fails catastrophically:

-* A log file **SHOULD** exist
+* A log file **MUST** exist
 * Partial logs are acceptable
 * Silent failure is not

-Logging failure **MUST NOT** fail an otherwise healthy job.
+Generated notes and data artifacts are the priority.

+Logging must be best-effort and must not fail jobs.
-An exception exists only when the logging failure implies the execution environment is unsafe or corrupted (e.g., disk errors, permissions regressions that also threaten artifacts).
+Exception: logging failure may fail a job only if it implies the execution environment is unsafe or corrupted.

 ---

-#### 2.2.8 Design Intent Summary
+#### 2.2.9 Design Intent Summary

 This logging contract exists to enforce these invariants: